 Our practical session is carried out under supervision of the trainer and features a range of both 240V and 110V appliances, using standard PAT testers provided by us.
 During this session you will determine a pass or fail and record your results.

-Each delegate is issued with a copy of the Martindale Illustrated Guide to PAT Testing and certificate upon completion.
+Each delegate is issued with a certificate upon completion.

-Lunch and general refreshments are provided on the day.
+General refreshments are provided on the day for venue based courses.

-PAT Training courses are held at our dedicated training facility in Watford, where we have ample free parking available on site.
+PAT Training courses are either held remotely via Video Platform (e.g. Zoom), or at our dedicated training facility in Watford (near London), where we have ample free parking available on site.
 The address is: